AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/target-vec.md

    ![Verify Parameters to the TargetVEC request](images/mobile-targetvec-verifyParams.png)

-## Pairing the Mobile App with the Target UI
+## Pairing the Mobile App with the Target Interface

 In order to create VEC activities in the Target interface, you must first pair Target with your app.
 This pairing is achieved with the use of deep links.

 ### Creating the Deep Link Scheme

 iOS supports the use of [Universal Links](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content) and [custom URL schemes](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app) to create deep links to your app.
-You are probably already using custom URL schemes in your app already.
-If so, you can use these existing links to pair with Target.
+You are probably already using custom URL schemes in your own app already.
+If so, you can use these existing links to pair with Target when you implement Target in your app.
 For this tutorial using the sample app in the simulator, you must create a custom URL scheme.

 **To register your URL Scheme**